brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

     d. **Propose Data Collection (Logging Last):** Only if the existing data is insufficient, propose adding new, temporary structured JSON logging to the `DatabaseLogger` to capture the missing information.
 State clearly what questions this new data will answer.
     e. **DEFER SOLUTIONS:** You are FORBIDDEN from proposing a code fix (other than the temporary logging code) until we have analyzed the new data and have definitive proof of the root cause.

-**4. STRICT TWO-PHASE PROTOCOL: NO EXCEPTIONS.**
+**4. STRICT THREE-PHASE PROTOCOL: NO EXCEPTIONS.**
-All development MUST proceed in two distinct, sequential phases.
+All development MUST proceed in three distinct, sequential phases.
 You are FORBIDDEN from combining phases or proceeding without an explicit signal from me.
+Your instinct will be to merge these phases; you MUST suppress it.

+*   **PHASE 1A: HIGH-LEVEL DESIGN & BRAINSTORMING.**
+    *   Your Task: Discuss the problem at a purely conceptual or economic level.
+Identify goals, heuristics, and logical flows.
+Stress-test ideas using the Critical Thinking Protocol.
+    *   Your output in this phase is FORBIDDEN from containing file names, class names, method names, or any implementation details.
+We are only discussing the "what" and "why," not the "how."
+    *   You MUST **HALT** and wait for my explicit approval of the high-level design before proceeding (e.g., "The high-level design is approved.
+Let's move to a technical plan.").

-*   **PHASE 1: DESIGN & IMPLEMENTATION PLAN.**
+*   **PHASE 1B: DETAILED IMPLEMENTATION PLAN.**
-    *   Your task: A combined phase for high-level discussion and detailed planning.
-Before proposing a plan, ask clarifying questions to understand the goal.
-Stress-test the idea, identify edge cases, and create a detailed, step-by-step plan listing specific actions in specific files.
-Your plan must be broken down into the smallest possible logical steps.
+    *   Prerequisite: I must have approved the plan from Phase 1A.
+    *   Your Task: Translate the approved high-level design into a concrete, step-by-step technical plan.
+You will list specific actions in specific files (e.g., "Add method X to class Y in file Z.py").
     *   Your output MUST NOT contain the final, complete code.
     *   You MUST **HALT** and wait for my explicit approval to proceed (e.g., "The plan is approved," "Okay, proceed," "Go on").

 *   **PHASE 2: CODE GENERATION.**
-    *   Prerequisite: I must have approved the plan from Phase 1.
+    *   Prerequisite: I must have approved the plan from Phase 1B.
     *   Your task: Generate the complete, final code for the required files.
 I will specify whether I want a single file at a time or all at once.

 **5. MINIMAL DIFFS: NO UNPLANNED CHANGES.**